From Dark Corner to DOT-COM:

 However, computers are distributed voting machines that

 are already in people's homes.
-Connecting to a central voting server with
+Connecting to a central voting server with those

-hardware, network hardware, security, and software are higher.
-However, they
+security, and software are higher.
+However, they argue that the cost per vote,

-argue that the cost per vote, given the apparently much higher turnout, is
+given the apparently much higher turnout, is significantly lower with OLV

 "Give a kid a hammer and all the world is a

 nail."
 Or so the saying goes.
-There are 100 million computers out there
+There are 100 million computers out there in

-those hammers, people are looking for nails.
+hammers, people are looking for nails.
 Providing voter registration

 opportunities, giving access to campaign finance information, and allowing